 Step 1: Create Your Google Cloud Storage Account and Upload Files and Folders

 Go to Google Cloud Storage to create your account.
-You will need a credit card to create your account, but you will not be charged unless you go over their free storage, which is very generous and will accommodate many elearning projects.
-You will have free access to Google Cloud Storage for the duration of your free trial, which is twelve months.
+You will need a credit card to create your account.
+You will have free access to Google Cloud Storage for the duration of your free trial, which is ninety days.
+After the free trial, if you just use this to host a few projects for a portfolio, you will only pay pennies a month (I average about 6 cents a month for serving courses to my students for teaching).

 You can manually upload files and folders from within Google Cloud Storage, or you can download file transfer software to be able to upload files and folders from your computer.